apenaloza7/CRUD-app/README.md

 # CRUD APP

-Application used for 'Penaloza LLC' that showcases knowledge of CRUD applications.
+Application used for 'Peñaloza Inc' that showcases knowledge of CRUD applications.

 ## Uses: